Anthropogenic impacts on leopard shark (Triakis semifasciata) ecology with novel applications of stable isotope analysis

 Healthy Coastal Ecosystems

-The San Francisco Estuary (SFE) is an important nursery habitat for leopard sharks (Triakis semifasciata), whose population has experienced an extreme decline in recent years.
-Previous studies have attributed the collapse of pelagic fish communities in the SFE to a change in nitrate/ammonium levels, as 38 wastewater treatment facilities discharge wastewater effluent into the SFE.
-This study aims to investigate whether these high levels of pollution are affecting leopard shark dietary and migratory behaviors.
-The team will also characterize the species’ life history diversity within California’s northern population by leveraging stable isotope analysis (SIA) and compound specific SIA of amino acids (CSIA-AA).
+The San Francisco Estuary serves as critical nursery habitat for leopard sharks, whose population has experienced extreme decline in recent years.
+With 38 wastewater treatment facilities discharging effluent into the estuary, previous studies attributed the collapse of pelagic fish communities to changes in nitrate and ammonium levels.
+This research examined whether these high pollution levels were affecting leopard shark dietary and migratory behaviors, while also characterizing the species' life history diversity within California's northern population through stable isotope analysis techniques.

 2022 California Sea Grant Graduate Research Fellowship Webinar Presentation - June 4, 2024